Jonny Quest: Cover-Up at Roswell: Reception

 The game's music featured a "high-intensity orchestral sound" prone to monotony.
 One reviewer cited a lack of replay value and different modes of difficulty as weaknesses, but concluded that Roswell offered "good entertainment and variety".
 Critics were divided over the puzzles' difficulty, naming it both "ingenious" and "elementary".
 Peter Scisco of ComputerLife wrote that his kids had difficulty with the small mouse cursors, and criticized some of the puzzles for relying on "reflexes, not logical thinking."
-FamilyPC's testers agreed that the early puzzles were difficult but offered a sense of achievement.
-Entertainment Weekly's reviewer found the challenges too easy, considering them unimaginative "Pac-Man rip-offs and dopey jigsaws," and rated the game B+.
+FamilyPCs testers agreed that the early puzzles were difficult but offered a sense of achievement.
+Entertainment Weeklys reviewer found the challenges too easy, considering them unimaginative "Pac-Man rip-offs and dopey jigsaws," and rated the game B+.
 Scisco appreciated the nonviolent content and the inclusion of Jessie's strong female character, but named the extraterrestrial story "too familiar".
 The Sydney Morning Herald warned against buying the game for children "scared easily by baddies," but recommended it for children who would enjoy mental challenges.
 A critic for USA Today warned that players who aren't fans of the show may find waiting through the many video clips and cut scenes tedious.
 A reviewer for the New York Daily News wrote that New York City was depicted as "teeming with gangs of wilding youths and set in a bleak, roach-infested urban blight of a stereotype most New Yorkers might find grossly exaggerated; maybe even insulting."
 The reviewer considered some of the puzzles too difficult for children, but forecast teenage enjoyment.
 Though he enjoyed using the game's three-dimensional glasses, he suffered a headache after quitting the game.
 After navigating the first few puzzles, a critic for The Age asked, "Who said this was just for kids?"